DFE-Digital/get-into-teaching-app/app/views/content/blog/my-first-week-as-a-trainee-teacher.md

 ## Tuesday

-My day begins with a lecture on teaching skills and the different course programs available for teachers’ development, such as computing.
+My day begins with a lecture on teaching skills and the different course programmes available for teachers’ development, such as computing.
 We also hear a skills and job application talk by the recruitment company Hays.
 They present us with information on job applications and how to write a thriving, supportive statement for our CVs.
 They also share the different platforms where teaching jobs can be found and talk to us about the job market for teachers.

 I enjoy the variety of information given during the morning events as it increases my understanding of the abilities and skills that schools are looking for when employing teachers.